scaled/scaled/README.md

 At the moment Scaled's "UI" follows Emacs where that makes sense (pretty much all of the basic editing key bindings).
-Extensions like `project-mode` introduce new interactions and I'm not making an effort to model those the myriad hodge-podge Emacs IDE-like extensions that exist, I'm just trying to come up with sensible bindings.
+Extensions like `project-mode` introduce new interactions and I'm not making an effort to model those on the myriad hodge-podge Emacs IDE-like extensions that exist, I'm just trying to come up with sensible bindings.

 At any time, you can invoke `M-x describe-mode` (or `C-h m`) to see all of the key bindings and config vars for the the active major and minor modes.
-You can cross-reference that with the [Emacs reference card] to see basic editing commands organized more usefully than alphabetic order by key binding description.
+You can cross-reference that with the [Emacs reference card] to see basic editing commands organized more usefully than alphabetic order.

 ## Development